 by Tony Vidler

-We recognize the power and importance of the personal branding in athletes, celebrities and politicians, and yet, all too often it is the most under-rated contributor to commercial success for professional advisers.
+We recognise the power and importance of the personal branding in athletes, celebrities and politicians, and yet, all too often it is the most under-rated contributor to commercial success for professional advisers.

-By that I mean it is under-rated by the professionals themselves.
+By that I mean its’ importance under-rated by the professionals themselves.

 The world today is awash with people who are famous simply for being famous, and who earn what appears to be significant amounts of money simply for being well known and being able to get pictures of them selves on TV or social media.
 It is difficult to see what it is they create, build or produce that has commercial value, and yet, their individual brands are enormously valuable and influential.
 That aspect is SO important that is in fact their entire business model: get well known and get a large fanbase and THEN the money rolls in from reality television show appearances, endorsements, becoming “brand ambassadors” and so forth.
 They literally call themselves “influencers” now that there is money just in being well known…but you do have to get well known in order to be able to influence in any meaningful way.

 So how is it that professional advisers who do create value through the delivery of good counsel and pragmatic advice often struggle to create personal brands that have significant influence?